GFA-spec/assembler-components/README.md

 ## Link unitigs

-- ABySS `DistanceEst` for paired-end and mate-pair reads
+- ABySS `abyss-fixmate | DistanceEst` for paired-end and mate-pair reads
 - ABySS `abyss-longseqdist` for long reads
 - ARCS `arcs` for linked reads